 6. Ship your books.

-If you have a lot of books to move, then let the Postal Service handle them for you.
+If you have many books to move, let the Postal Service handle them for you.
 Pack them into shipping boxes to send them to your new address via Media Mail.
 It will take some extra time for the package to arrive, but the cost will be significantly less than what a professional agency charges for those items.

 7. Use a checklist to stay organized.